Kobashi Keiji

 Hiroki Shirato, Quynh-Thu Le, Keiji Kobashi, Anussara Prayongrat, Seishin Takao, Shinichi Shimizu, Amato Giaccia, Lei Xing, Kikuo Umegaki

-JOURNAL OF RADIATION RESEARCH, 59, suppl_1, I2, I10, OXFORD UNIV PRESS, Mar.
+JOURNAL OF RADIATION RESEARCH, 59, suppl_1, I2, I10, Mar.
 2018, [Peer-reviewed]

 Anussara Prayongrat, Kikuo Umegaki, Arjen van der Schaaf, Albert C Koong, Steven H Lin, Thomas Whitaker, Todd McNutt, Naruhiro Matsufuji, Edward Graves, Masahiko Mizuta, Kazuhiko Ogawa, Hiroyuki Date, Kensuke Moriwaki, Yoichi M Ito, Keiji Kobashi, Yasuhiro Dekura, Shinichi Shimizu, Hiroki Shirato